 Figure 25.
-The correlation between isotopy nitrogen composition and nitrogen content in the bottom sediments.
+The correlation between isotopic nitrogen composition and nitrogen content in the bottom sediments.

-The marine component of the organic matter of the bottom sediments differs from the freshwater component in a "lighter" isotopic composition of nitrogen and a "heavier" isotopic composition of carbon for the northern seas and the Black Sea based on the analysis of the carbon and nitrogen isotopic compositions (Figure 26).
+The marine component of the organic matter of the bottom sediments differs from the freshwater component in a depleted isotopic composition of nitrogen and an enriched isotopic composition of carbon for the northern seas and the Black Sea based on the analysis of the carbon and nitrogen isotopic compositions (Figure 26).